 Video conversation with Homebush West Public School

-In this video and podcast, Mark Scott, Secretary of the NSW Department of Education, speaks with Homebush West Public School Principal, Estelle Southall and her students about how their school embeds effective feedback in their practices.
+In this video and podcast, Mark Scott, former Secretary of the NSW Department of Education, speaks with Homebush West Public School Principal, Estelle Southall and her students about how their school embeds effective feedback in their practices.

 She describes how students at Homebush West seek out and value feedback and how teachers support students to work towards staged improvement.

 So, Estelle, tell us why feedback is so important at Homebush West Public School.